Abhashri08/Implementation-of-BLUE-in-ns-3/src/traffic-control/doc/blue.rst

 * class :cpp:class:`BlueQueueDisc`: This class implements the main Blue algorithm:

-  * ``BlueQueueDisc::DoEnqueue ()``: This routine checks whether the queue is full, and if so, drops the packets and records the number of drops due to queue overflow and calls routine ``BlueQueueDisc::IncrementPmark()``.
-If queue is not full, this routine calls ``BlueQueueDisc::DropEarly()``, and depending on the value returned, the incoming packet is either enqueued or dropped.
+  * ``BlueQueueDisc::DoEnqueue ()``: This method checks whether the queue is full, and if so, drops the packets and records the number of drops due to queue overflow and calls method ``BlueQueueDisc::IncrementPmark()``.
+If queue is not full, this method calls ``BlueQueueDisc::DropEarly()``, and depending on the value returned, the incoming packet is either enqueued or dropped.

-  * ``BlueQueueDisc::DropEarly ()``: The decision to enqueue or drop the packet is taken by invoking this routine, which returns a boolean value; false indicates enqueue and true indicates drop.
+  * ``BlueQueueDisc::DropEarly ()``: The decision to enqueue or drop the packet is taken by invoking this method, which returns a boolean value; false indicates enqueue and true indicates drop.

-  * ``BlueQueueDisc::IncrementPmark ()``: This routine is called when there is heavy congestion in queue and increases the drop probability.
+  * ``BlueQueueDisc::IncrementPmark ()``: This method is called when there is heavy congestion in queue and increases the drop probability.

-  * ``BlueQueueDisc::DecrementPmark ()``: This routine is called when link is idle for certain time and decrements the drop probability.
+  * ``BlueQueueDisc::DecrementPmark ()``: This method is called when link is idle for certain time and decrements the drop probability.

-  * ``BlueQueueDisc::DoDequeue ()``: This routine dequeues the packet from queue and if queue is idle, this initializes idleStartTime.
+  * ``BlueQueueDisc::DoDequeue ()``: This method dequeues the packet from queue and if queue is idle, this initializes idleStartTime.

 References
 ==========